Mishaux/jFormics/README.md

 * maxDelay - Maximum delay before last bug will be created on startup. (default: 10000)
 * minBugs - Minimum starting bug count. (default: 1)
 * maxBugs - Maximum bug count. (default: 20)
-* entrance - Defines how new bugs will appear, can be 'fly in', 'walk in', or 'pop in'. (default: 'fly_in')
+* entrance - Defines how new bugs will appear, can be 'fly in', 'walk in', or 'pop in', or a random selection from an array of selected possibilities on each bug entrance.
+See Entrance Modes. (default: ['walk in', 'fly in'])
 * minSpeed - Minimum walking speed of a bug, in no particular units. (default: 1)
 * maxSpeed - Maximum walking speed of a bug, in no particular units. (default: 3)
 * maxFlySpeed: 5 - Max bug flight speed, in no particular units. (default 5)